-It is the goal of MDOC for all inmates to receive timely, quality, consistent health care as defined by MDOC in conjunction with our contracted healthcare vendor (Centurion of Mississippi, LLC.) in keeping with ACA (American Correctional Association) and NCCHC (National Commission on Correctional Health Care) guidelines.
-Chief Medical Officer Gloria Perry oversees the Medical division.
+It is the goal of MDOC for all inmates to receive timely, quality, consistent health care as defined by MDOC in conjunction with our contracted healthcare vendor (Kansas-based VitalCore Health Strategies with offices in Ridgeland) in keeping with ACA (American Correctional Association) and NCCHC (National Commission on Correctional Health Care) guidelines.
+The Chief Medical Officer oversees the Medical division.

-The Mississippi Department of Corrections has contracted with Centurion of Mississippi, LLC to provide comprehensive onsite healthcare services (i.e medical, dental and mental health) to offenders at the following correctional facilities:
+The Mississippi Department of Corrections has contracted with VitalCore Health Strategies to provide comprehensive onsite healthcare services (i.e medical, dental and mental health) to offenders at the following correctional facilities:

 - Mississippi State Penitentiary (MSP) located in Parchman, MS